Skip to contents

 3. Commit all changes to this newly created branch and include the issue number in each commit message.

 5. If appropriate, add unit tests in the tests/testthat/ directory.
 For bug fixes, it’s usually helpful to include a unit test for the identified bug.
+Note that the CI/CD workflow automatically runs all unit tests in both R and Python (via rpy2) to ensure cross-language compatibility.
+For Python-specific debugging during development, see the Python Testing Workflow guide.

 8. Functions derived based on published articles (e.g. clinical scores) should include a references section in roxygen.
 The citation format is: 1st_author_last_name 1st_author_initial, et al. Journal Abbreviation, Year. https://doi.org/xxxx..
 URLs should be presented as-is without hyperlinking and DOI URLs should be used whenever possible.
-Note that commonly known online resources (e.g. links CIHI documentations, data dictionary) might not require a references section and can be included as hyperlinks in any roxygen section.
+Note that commonly known online resources (e.g. linked CIHI documentation, data dictionary) might not require a references section and can be included as hyperlinks in any roxygen section.

-12. Finally, squash all commits (confirm the PR # is referenced in the squash commit message) and merge the branch into develop, close the issue, and delete the branch you developed on.
+14. Finally, squash all commits (confirm the PR # is referenced in the squash commit message) and merge the branch into develop, close the issue, and delete the branch you developed on.

 Reviewing code